How the Registry Works

 What the Registry Does and Does Not Require

-Registering your directives is voluntary.
+Signing up is voluntary.
 As A.R.S.
-36-3293 makes clear, failing to register does not affect the validity of your documents.
-Your healthcare directive is legally binding whether it sits in the registry or in your filing cabinet.
+36-3293 makes clear, skipping registration does not weaken your documents.
+Your directive is legally binding whether it is in the registry or in your filing cabinet.

-That said, registration can be valuable.
-If you are admitted to a hospital unconscious or unable to communicate, the registry gives providers a reliable way to find your wishes quickly.
-Without registration, providers rely on family members, attorneys, or physical copies, and those may not be available in time.
+That said, registration can be very helpful.
+If you arrive at a hospital unable to speak, the registry gives providers a fast way to find your wishes.
+Without it, providers must rely on family, attorneys, or paper copies.

-The statute also exempts the registry from certain public health regulations under Chapter 38, recognizing that a directives registry operates differently from traditional health data systems.
+The statute also exempts the registry from certain public health rules under Chapter 38.
+This reflects that a directives registry works differently from standard health data systems.